A Guide for Catholic Easter Gifts 2021

 To give Easter baskets or to not give Easter baskets?
 That seems to be the question within many of my social circles around this time of year.

 For people for whom the great joy of Easter is the resurrection of Christ — not the imagined arrival of an oversized Bunny — I understand the impulse to avoid any connection between the greatest Christian feast day and modern-day capitalism.
 Foregoing the baskets makes sense to me.

-And while we all theoretically should feel that joy, anticipation, excitement and gladness as we contemplate the new life that Easter brings, concepts like death, resurrection and salvation are a lot for children to wrap their minds around.
+And while we all theoretically should feel that joy, anticipation, excitement, and gladness as we contemplate the new life that Easter brings, concepts like death, resurrection, and salvation are a lot for children to wrap their minds around.
 They’re hard for me to wrap my mind around!
 (There’s a reason why our tradition uses the term mystery when discussing these great matters of faith).

 So, we give Easter baskets, and we do it with this message: Jesus is risen!
 Let us join in the celebration!

 So this Easter, I’m giving gifts to a few people whom I desperately miss seeing at morning Mass.
 It’s a way for me to still feel connected to them, and a way for them to know that I think about them and pray for them regularly.
-Since I most associate these elderly women with quietly praying the rosary before Mass, I’m planning to gift a unique rosary, like this one or this one.
+Since I most associate these elderly women with quietly praying the rosary before Mass, I’m planning to give them a unique rosary, like this one or this one.

 While the joy of Easter is undeniably the resurrection of Jesus, I love giving Catholic gifts on Easter to infuse the air with an extra spirit of festivity.
 Given the religious nature of the holiday, Easter is the perfect day to share gifts that will remind your receivers of their faith in a beautiful and memorable way.
 Shop House of Joppa for a selection of Catholic art, home decor, and more for your loved ones.